cdavidshaffer/gemstone-docker/Readme.md

 [GemStone64Bit3.5.0-x86_64.Linux.zip](https://gemtalksystems.com/products/gs64/versions35x/)
 from the GemTalk web site and place it in the directory created when you cloned this repository.
-3. Build the docker image with
+3. Build a docker image with

         docker build . -t gemstone